This cutting-edge technology has arrived in Westchester.

-With more than 40 million MRIs performed annually in the US every year, chances are you’ve heard of or even personally experienced the power of magnetic resonance imaging.
+With more than 40 million MRIs performed annually in the US every year, chances are you’ve heard of or even personally experienced the power of magnetic resonance imaging which may have the state-of-the-art medical imaging software.
 Perhaps you had a scan for the knee you twisted playing tennis or even of your brain to get to the bottom of those persistent headaches.
 MRIs provide incredibly high-resolution multiplanar and 3D images of the body to help physicians diagnose specific abnormalities of tissues and organs.

 Not so common, but also vital, are PET scans.
 Positron emission tomography uses a special dye containing radioactive tracers during the scanning process to allow your physician to diagnose and monitor the progression of a disease, like cancer and Alzheimer’s as well as other neurologic, infectious and inflammatory diseases.

 What’s even more rare?
 Combining the MRI at PET technologies into one scan for the most detailed and accurate look at the body available.
 PET MRI is a new and rapidly developing technology that is on its way of becoming the gold standard for detecting and monitoring a range of diseases from their earliest stages.

 This multi-function device is a milestone in cutting-edge medical imaging.
 MRI combines extremely clear high-resolution images with metabolic and molecular changes from the PET, which show up as bright red spots.
 This combination is extremely useful at pinpointing specific locations of diseases like cancer, how much it may have spread and determining the correct stage for treatment planning.